Cloud Compliance Explained

 Maintaining the secure configurations recommended by CIS Benchmarks, CIS Controls, and the CSA Cloud Controls Matrix (CCM).

 Adhering to security-related terms when working on contracts with third parties.
-An example of this could be following the regulations of Payment Card Industry Data Security Standard (PCI DSS) when working with credit card companies.
+An example of this could be following the Payment Card Industry Data Security Standard (PCI DSS) regulations when working with credit card companies.

 Upkeeping information security standards such as ISO 27001.